MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/tutorial-django-aks-database.md

 service "python-svc" created
 ```

-A deployment `django-app` allows you to describes details of your deployment such as which images to use for the app, the number of pods and pod configuration.
+A deployment `django-app` allows you to describe details of your deployment such as which images to use for the app, the number of pods and pod configuration.
 A service `python-svc` is created to expose the application through an external IP.

 ## Test the application